Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Oxybutynin

-Oxybutynin (Ditropan), a medication commonly used for urinary incontinence, has also been shown to be effective for hot flash treatment.
+Oxybutynin (Ditropan), a medication commonly used for overactive bladder, has also been shown to be effective for reducing hot flash frequency and severity.

 READ MORE: